auth0/docs/articles/logs/streams/azure-event-grid.md

 1. Log in to the [Auth0 Dashboard](${manage_url}).
 2. Navigate to **Logs > Streams**.
-3. Click + Create Stream.
+3. Click **+ Create Stream**.
-4. Select Azure Event Grid and enter a unique name for your new stream.
+4. Select **Azure Event Grid** and enter a unique name for your new stream.
 5. Create the event source by providing your Azure Subscription ID, Azure Region and a Resource Group name.
-6. Click Save.
+6. Click **Save**.

-Go to the Azure Portal to complete the final steps of the integration.
+Go to the [Azure Portal](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.EventGrid%2FpartnerTopics) to complete the final steps of the integration.

 ### Set up an event handler